HersheyTaichou/CIS-Benchmarks/README.md

 ## Introduction

-This module provides scripts designed to audit the CIS Benchmarks in a corporate environment.
+This module provides scripts designed to audit the CIS Benchmarks on a single machine.
 These scripts are based on the Microsoft Windows Server 2022 Benchmark version 3.0.0, released on 2024-03-19.

 These scripts are VERY MUCH a work in progress, so take caution and review them carefully before running them, as they cannot consider every possible scenario.
-While I have done my best to account for various scenarios, this may return an incorrect result, and any passes or fails should be confirmed.
-These scripts were created as I went through the benchmark documentation and implemented them in one test environment.
+While I have done my best to account for most situations, it may not always return accurate results, and any passes or fails should be confirmed.
+These scripts were created as I went through the benchmark documentation and implemented them in a test environment.

+If you find any commands that return inaccurate results, please open an issue.

 ## Similar Projects

-I had grand visions for this script, including support for auditing workstations and including different editions of the benchmark, as well as tying everything into the CIS Critical Security Controls.
-However, work and family have put this on hold.
-If you want to test your own environments against the CIS benchmarks, some of these projects may better serve your needs:
+Here are some other projects that I have found that also allow auditing against the CIS Benchmarks:

 - [HardeningKitty](https://github.com/scipag/HardeningKitty)
 - [Wazuh](https://wazuh.com/)